 • The Mini Particle Sampler MPS®, an instrument for the characterization of nano and microparticles in ambient air proposed by INERIS and ECOMESURE since 2014.

-• The DiSCmini, marketed by Testo AG, is a portable and individual instrument that allows the real-time measurement of the number concentration and average diameter of particles
+• The DiSCmini, marketed by Testo AG, is a portable and individual instrument that allows the real-time measurement of the number concentration and average diameter of particles.

-The INRS receives this type of questioning, particularly from retirement and occupational health insurance funds (CARSAT) and occupational health services.
-In 2015Cf.3Laboratory study of DiSCmini performance for different aerosols in the range of 15 to 400 nm, INRS, 2015, and again in 2021, the institute tested the DiSCmini: the results show that it tends to overestimate the concentration and underestimate the diameter of particles4Cf.
+The INRS (National Institute for Research and Safety) has addressed such inquiries, particularly from retirement and occupational health insurance funds (CARSAT) and occupational health services.
+In 20153Cf.
+Laboratory study of DiSCmini performance for different aerosols in the range of 15 to 400 nm, INRS, 2015, and again in 2021, the institute tested the DiSCmini: the results show that it tends to overestimate the concentration and underestimate the diameter of particles4Cf.
 Real-time measurement of individual exposure to nanoparticles in aerosol form: performance and application example of the DiSCmini, Bau S et al, INRS, Hygiène et sécurité du travail, No. 262, March 2021: this instrument tends to overestimate the concentration by 30 to 100% and underestimate the diameter of the particles by 20 to 30% .
-The INRS invites users to critically observe the data that are derived from it, addressing in particular the issue of data processing and interpretation.
+INRS invites users to critically observe the data that are derived from the tools, in particular the issue of data processing and interpretation.

 General measures